-18.1 The Agency acknowledges and understands that the regulations at 2 C.F.R.
-Part 180 and 2 C.F.R.
-Part 3000 specifically prohibit the County from entering into a "covered transaction" with a party listed on the System for Award Management ("SAM") exclusions list.
+- 18.1 The Agency acknowledges and understands that the regulations at 2 C.F.R.
+Part 180 specifically prohibits the County from entering into a "covered transaction" with a party listed on the System for Award Management ("SAM") exclusions list.
 The SAM Exclusions list is maintained by the General Services Administration that contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.
-See 2 C.F.R. §180.530.
+See 2 C.F.R. §180.530. - 18.2 If the Agency has not already done so, prior to the execution of this Agreement, the Agency shall register for SAM using the DUNS® identification number under which it is entering this Agreement. - 18.3 The County will not execute this Agreement without verifying that the Agency has been, or already is, registered with SAM. - 18.4 Should the County inadvertently execute this Agreement without first confirming registration of the Agency with SAM, it maintains the right to demand that the Agency register for SAM as soon as that oversight is discovered. - 18.5 The County reserves the right to institute additional restrictions and conditions to this subaward, terminate this Agreement, and/or pursue any other remedy available under local, state, and federal law, should the Agency: - (a) Refuse to register for SAM; - (b) Refuse to maintain an active registration with SAM; - (c) Be added to the SAM Exclusions list during the course of its performance under this Agreement; and/or

-- 18.2 If the Agency has not already done so, prior to the execution of this Agreement, the Agency shall register for SAM using the DUNS® identification number under which it is entering this Agreement. - 18.3 The County will not execute this Agreement without verifying that the Agency has been, or already is, registered with SAM. - 18.4 Should the County inadvertently execute this Agreement without first confirming registration of the Agency with SAM, it maintains the right to demand that the Agency register for SAM as soon as that oversight is discovered. - 18.5 The County reserves the right to institute additional restrictions and conditions to this subaward, terminate this Agreement, and/or pursue any other remedy available under local, state, and federal law, should the Agency: - (a) refuse to register for SAM; - (b) refuse to maintain an active registration with SAM; - (c) be added to the SAM Exclusions list during the course of its performance under this Agreement; and/or - (d) fail to notify the County of any change in its status under the SAM system. - 18.6 The Agency is required to verify that the Agency, its principals (defined at 2 C.F.R. § 180.995), and/or its affiliates (defined at 2 C.F.R. § 180.905) are not excluded (defined at 2 C.F.R. § 180.940) or disqualified (defined at 2 C.F.R. § 180.935). - 18.7 The Agency must comply with 2 C.F.R. pt.
-180, subpart C and 2 C.F.R. pt.
-3000, subpart C and must include a requirement to comply with these regulations in any lower tier covered transaction it enters into. - 18.8 The Agency certifies that it understands and has complied with the terms of this Section.
+- (d) Fail to notify the County of any change in its status under the SAM system. - 18.6 The Agency is required to verify that the Agency, its principals (defined at 2 C.F.R. § 180.995), and/or its affiliates (defined at 2 C.F.R. § 180.905) are not excluded (defined at 2 C.F.R. § 180.940) or disqualified (defined at 2 C.F.R. § 180.935). - 18.7 The Agency must comply with 2 C.F.R. pt.
+180, Subpart C and must include a requirement to comply with these regulations in any lower tier covered transaction it enters into. - 18.8 The Agency certifies that it understands and has complied with the terms of this Section.
 This certification is a material representation of fact relied upon by the County.
 If it is later determined that the Agency did not comply or has not complied with 2 C.F.R. pt.
 180, subpart C, in addition to remedies available to the County, the Federal Government may pursue available remedies, including but not limited to, suspension and/or debarment.